AdobeDocs/experience-manager-65.it-IT/help/sites-authoring/basic-handling.md

 * Navigazione tramite tastiera

-   Potete navigare in un sito Web utilizzando solo la tastiera.
-Questo utilizza la funzionalità standard del browser del tasto **TAB** (o **OPT+TAB**) per spostarvi tra gli elementi della pagina *attivabili*.
+   Potete navigare in un sito web utilizzando solo la tastiera.
+This uses the standard browser functionality of the **TAB** key (or **OPT+TAB**) to move you between elements on the page that are *focusable*.

-   Nella console **Siti** è stata aggiunta l’opzione per **passare al contenuto** principale.
-Questo diventa visibile quando si *posizionano le schede* nelle opzioni di intestazione, e velocizza la navigazione consentendo di saltare gli elementi standard nella barra degli strumenti (prodotto) e di passare direttamente al contenuto principale.
+   Nella console di **Sites** è stata aggiunta l’opzione per **passare al contenuto principale**.
+This becomes visible as you *tab* through the header options, and speeds your navigation by allowing you to skip the standard elements in the (product) toolbar and taking you directly to the main content.

    ![bh-30](assets/bh-30.png)

-   >[!NOTE]
-   >
-   >Il **passaggio al contenuto** principale è disponibile a partire da [AEM 6.5 Service Pack 5](https://helpx.adobe.com/experience-manager/update-releases-roadmap.html) .

 ## Accedere all’Aiuto {#accessing-help}